liuliu/ccv/doc/nnc.md

  3. Emit implicit commands for tensor initialization.
 Certain tensor symbols need to be initialized before use (zero init for now), which is impossible to know when until tensor allocation was taken place.
 This is one reason why there is no 1:1 mapping between **symbolic graph** and **computation graph**.

-All above steps are carried out recursively for its `while` type sub-graphs too.
+All above steps are carried out recursively for its *`while` type sub-graph* too.

 ## 4. Dynamic Graph